English

 The Satoshi Pie

-Maybe the reason that no one can find Satoshi is because...
+Maybe the reason that no one can find Satoshi Nakamoto is because he...

 Author: ME Williamson